MuGeminorum/Mathematica-Music-Pack/README.md

 };
 ```

-One section consists of an info part and a note part, the info part includes 4 required params(tonality, central note, transposition, tempo) and one optional param(volume or volume change); while the note part contains melodies and chords.
+One section consists of an info part and a note part, the info part includes 4 required params(tonality, central note, transposition, tempo) and one optional param(volume number or volume change vector); While the note part contains melodies and chords.
 The info part follows below format rules:

-<div align=center><b>Table 4: Info part format</b><br></div>
+<div align=center><b>Table 1: Info part format</b><br></div>

 | Format                                         | Remark                                                                                                                                                             |
 | ---------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |